jpersson74/p2/README.md

 	3.)
 Radio button for Project discipline.

 ## Class
-*This project used Form.php to validate the input from the POST submission from the project entry form on the top half of the page*
+*This project used Form.php to validate the input from the POST submission from the project entry form on the top half of the page.*